OleHolmNielsen/ITwiki/HPE_Proliant_SmartArray.rst

   Number  Start   End     Size    File system  Name     Flags 1      17.4kB  4201GB  4201GB               primary  lvm

+After updating the disk partition size, a **reboot of the server** may be required for LVM to recognize the changed disk size!

 Finally resize the PV (first make a verbose test) and verify the new Physical Volume size::